Gas Line Installation and Repair in Queen Creek & San Tan Valley, AZ

 Why You Can Trust Angry Pipe Plumbing Solutions

-Angry Pipe Plumbing Solutions has worked in Queen Creek since 2013.
+Angry Pipe Plumbing Solutions has worked in Queen Creek and San Tan Valley since 2013.
 We pull permits for new installations, coordinate inspections, and make sure everything meets current code before we leave.
 Gas work isn’t something you troubleshoot yourself; one bad connection can fill an attic space with fuel in minutes.

 Older homes in AZ still run black iron or galvanized steel, which corrodes from the inside out if there’s any moisture in the gas supply.